 What’s on this week in the countryside and the UK beyond London?
 Wonder no more!
 Find out all the hottest show openings, new art exhibitions, restaurants to book into and more.
-(Or if reading this is all too much, .)
 Here’s your culture guide to the month ahead…

 Faces of Change: Votes for Women, Nationwide

 The National Trust and the Portrait Gallery collaborate to bring paintings, photos and archival documents to Devon, Nottinghamshire and County Down.
 Until 3 Feb 2019,